 Deep in the Brazilian Pantanal Wetland

 The Pantanal shelters an astonishing number of over two thousand animal species.
-Many of these species would have ceased to exist, but thanks to the effort of some good hearted humans, it became a UNESCO World Heritage Site in the year 2000.
-It has even gained some additional protection from private organisations and land owners such as the ecolodges in the area.
+Many of these species would have ceased to exist, but thanks to the effort of some good-hearted humans, it became a UNESCO World Heritage Site in the year 2000.
+It has even gained some additional protection from private organizations and landowners such as the ecolodges in the area.
 We must continue to help and preserve this beautiful land so that the spirit of the Pantanal wetland as well as the incredible wildlife it shelters may live on.